nf-core/configs/docs/stjude.md

 module load nextflow/23.10.0
 ```

-You can also use the `NextFlow` installed in your own environment for better control of software version. `Nextflow` can be
+You can also use a `Nextflow` binary installed in your own environment for better control of software version. `Nextflow` can be
 easily installed via `conda` or `mamba` using the following command:

 ```bash